RaviKumar-09/Headphones-Website/README.md

-# Headphones-Website

-# 🎧 Responsive Landing Page for Headphones
+#🎧 Responsive Website for Headphones
 This project is a responsive landing page designed for a headphones website.
 The design and layout adapt seamlessly to various screen sizes, ensuring an optimal user experience on both desktop and mobile devices.

 # 📌 Features: